Achievable logoAchievable logo

 Influence of neurotransmitters on behavior

-Neurotransmitters act as chemical messengers in the nervous system, moving between neurons to relay information.
-Disruptions in neurotransmitter levels or functioning can significantly affect behavior and overall well-being.
+Neurotransmitters are chemical messengers in the nervous system.
+They travel between neurons to relay information.
+When neurotransmitter levels or functioning are disrupted, behavior and overall well-being can change.

 Neurotransmitter Involved in Potential effect on behavior